The continuum random tree is the scaling limit of unlabelled unrooted trees: Scaling limits

 \subsubsection{The space of isometry classes of compact metric spaces}

 In Section~\ref{sec:hausdorff} we saw that the Hausdorff-distance defines a metric on the set of all compact subsets of a metric space.
-By Lemma~\ref{le:axioms} the Gromov-Hausdorff distance satisfies in a similar way the axioms of a (finite) pseudo-metric on the class of all compact metric spaces, and two metric spaces have Gromov-Hausdorff distance $0$ if and only if they are isometric.
+By Lemma~\ref{le:axioms} the Gromov--Hausdorff distance satisfies in a similar way the axioms of a (finite) pseudo-metric on the class of all compact metric spaces, and two metric spaces have Gromov--Hausdorff distance $0$ if and only if they are isometric.
 Informally speaking, this yields a metric on the collection of all isometry classes of metric spaces, and in a similar way we may endow the collection of isometry classes of pointed metric spaces with a metric.

 Note that from a formal viewpoint this construction is a bit problematic, since we are forming a collection of proper classes (as opposed to sets).
 A solution is presented as an exercise in {\cite[Rem.
 7.2.5]{MR1835418}}: